Iced Oatmeal Cookies

 - In a large bowl, use an electric mixer to combine the butter, brown sugar, and granulated sugar until well combined.1 cup unsalted butter1 cup light brown sugar½ cup granulated sugar

-- Cover, and chill the dough for 45 minutes.
+- Add the dry ingredients and mix on low speed just until combined.
+Cover, and chill the dough for 45 minutes.

 - Preheat oven to 350℉, and line two large baking sheets with parchment paper.